Rolleston, New Zealand: History

 Rolleston originated as a railway terminus in 1866, and is named after the Canterbury statesman William Rolleston.
 Rolleston, who was born in Yorkshire in 1831 and died in 1903, served as Superintendent of the Province of Canterbury from 1868 until 1876 (when central government abolished the New Zealand provinces).
 He also served as a Member of Parliament, holding various Cabinet portfolios.

-In the 1970s, Prime Minister Norman Kirk had a dream of turning the town of less than 1,000 people into a city of 80,000.
+In the 1970s, Prime Minister Norman Kirk had a dream of turning the town of fewer than 1,000 people into a city of 80,000.
+He nicknamed it the "Town of the Future", however the single "Town of the Future" sign has long since been removed from the entrance to Rolleston.

 Selwyn District Council proposed an industrial subdivision, Izone, in 2000.
 The council purchased rural land adjacent to the Main South Line opposite the town the following year.
 The Warehouse Group developed its South Island distribution centre at the Izone.

 The Selwyn District Council built the Toka Hāpai Selwyn Health Hub in 2021.
 The Health Hub was completed in May 2021, and has a Canterbury District Health Board Primary Birthing Unit as well Pacific Radiology, a physiotherapist and may have a general practice service.
 It was estimated to cost $14.7 million.

 In late 2020, the Selwyn District Council were considering applications (private plan changes) to rezone land around Rolleston to accommodate a further 4500 houses.
 The Christchurch City Council was opposing this until concerns about the “significant adverse effects of downstream traffic within Christchurch” could be addressed.

 In 2021, a $85 million shopping centre called Rolleston Fields was planned to be built on the old Rolleston domain on Tennyson Street.
 It is expected to form part of a new town centre that has been master planned by the Selwyn District Council.
 It is expected to include cinemas and a covered farmers market.
 It is planned to be built in four stages.
 The Selwyn District Council are planning to also build a pedestrian square to provide an "identifiable heart" of the town.

 Christchurch earthquakes

 Rolleston was close to the epicentre of the 2010 Canterbury earthquake being near the end of the Greendale Fault, experiencing movement two times the strength of that in Christchurch City.
 Residents were without power following the quake, some for more than 48 hours, and were required to boil water for weeks before services were restored.
 Rolleston was close to many of the aftershocks following the September quake.

 Rolleston suffered low damage due to the ground having underlying stones and stable rock.
-For such reasons, Rolleston has not been affected by liquefaction to date, and only a few houses have been condemned and demolished from earthquake damage.
+For such reasons, Rolleston had not been affected by liquefaction, and only a few houses had been condemned and demolished from earthquake damage.

 The 2011 Christchurch earthquake caused a minor amount of extra damage, mostly to buildings which had already been previously affected.

 The population of Rolleston has expanded rapidly since the Christchurch earthquakes due to the land stability and fast tracking of building consents by the Selwyn District Council.